TausifUddinAhmed/BBC-News-Android-App/README.md

 # BBC-News-Android-App-

-This a simple android app to fetch the latest news(Headlines) of BBC by caling open source api.
+This a simple android app to fetch the latest news(Headlines) of BBC by using open source api.

 It also shows image and very short description of the news.